Cross-linked polyethylene: Government approvals

 PEX has been approved for use in all fifty states of the United States as well as Canada, including the state of California, which approved its use in 2009.
 California allowed the use of PEX for domestic water systems on a case-by-case basis only in 2007.
-This was mostly due to concerns about corrosion of the manifolds (rather than the tubing itself) and was allowed to be used in California for hydronic radiant heating systems but not potable water.
+This was due mostly to concerns about corrosion of the manifolds (rather than the tubing itself) and California allowed PEX to be used for hydronic radiant heating systems but not potable water.
 In 2009, the Building Standards Commission approved PEX plastic pipe and tubing to the California Plumbing Code (CPC), allowing its use in hospitals, clinics, residences, and commercial construction throughout the state.
 Formal adoption of PEX into the CPC occurred on August 1, 2009, allowing local jurisdictions to approve its general use, although there were additional issues, and new approvals were issued in 2010 with revised wordings to the 2007 act.